tommytracey/udacity_data_engineering/p1_data_modeling_postgres/README.md

 ## Introduction
 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analytics team is particularly interested in understanding what songs users are listening to.
 Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

+They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis.
+This could help Sparkify make future improvements to its music service by tracking things such as:
+- which songs and artists are most popular among Sparkify's users
+- variations in song/artist popularity across geographic region
+- the music interests of specific users (to inform future music recommendations)
+- the listening behavior of free vs. paid users

-They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
-Your role is to create a database schema and ETL pipeline for this analysis.
-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.
+Our role is to create a database schema and ETL pipeline for this analysis.
+We'll be able to test our database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare our results with their expected results.

 ##### &nbsp;